 You may also like: 6 Powerful Self-help Books for INFP Personality

-When INFPs foresee an unfavorable future – such as embarrassment, suffering family, losing their home, or losing a friendship – they will do whatever it takes to prevent these issues from materializing.
+When INFPs foresee an unfavorable future such as embarrassment, suffering family, or losing their home -– they will do whatever it takes to prevent these issues from materializing.

 Is the issue troublesome?
 INFPs will avoid it.

 And if they can’t avoid it?
 They’ll solve it.

 I know this might be harsh, but here’s some truth: money and rewards don’t motivate INFPs.
 Maybe at first, but not in the long run.
 Sorry to break it down to you but even passion alone can’t fuel them unless there’s a larger call.

 It’s like, why would an INFP make a move if they’re perfectly safe and at peace?